essentials-bot/essentials/README.md

 ### Can I invite the bot?

 Of course!
 You can use [this link](BRUH.COM) to invite our bot to your server.
-Or you can find a server with the bot already in it and use the command `+invite`.
+Or you can find a server with the bot already in it and use the command `/invite`.

 ### What is this bot?

 This bot is designed to be the easiest way to get a server up and running in an instant.
 With a fully-fledged auto-moderation system, moderation commands including kick, ban, timeout and even a strike system.

 Essentials also includes some fun commands, to engage your server with ease.
-This includes an extremely simple giveaway system, commands that start games and other commands like `+8ball` and `+howgay`.
+This includes an extremely simple giveaway system, commands that start games and other commands like `/8ball` and `/howgay`.

 ### Self-hosting